dice-group/Ontolearn/docs/usage/05_concept_learners.md

 ```

 `save_best_hypothesis` method creates a `.owl` file containing the hypotheses.
-The number of the hypotheses is specified by the parameter `n`.
+The number of hypotheses is specified by the parameter `n`.
 `path` parameter specifies the name of the file.

 If you want to print the hypotheses you can use the method `best_hypotheses`
 which will return the `n` best hypotheses together with some insights such
 as quality which by default is F1-score, length, tree length, tree depth of
-the hypotheses and number of individuals that each of them is covering, use
+the hypotheses, and the number of individuals that each of them is covering, use
-the method `best_hypotheses` where `n` is the number of hypothesis you want to return.
+the method `best_hypotheses` where `n` is the number of hypotheses you want to return.

 <!--pytest-codeblocks:cont-->
 ```python